jing-bao/benchmarks/proposals/opencv-kernels/README.md

    0.23%  V8 DefaultWorke  d8                     [.] _ZN2v88internal8compiler17ConstraintBuilder21MeetConstraintsBeforeEi
    0.23%  V8 DefaultWorke  d8                     [.] _ZN2v88internal8compiler16LiveRangeBuilder17ProcessLoopHeaderEPKNS1_16InstructionBlockEPNS0_9BitVectorE
 ```
-It can be observed that the top 3 functions are WebAssembly functions, which account for around 34.72% of the total CPU time.
+As is observed, the top 3 functions are WebAssembly functions, which account for around 34.72% of the total CPU time.

+## Known issues

+It is observed on the V8 shell that when tiers are not specified, the first testee (cvtColor) suffers from tier switching (Liftoff to Turbofan), while other functions runs on top tier only.
+This may lead to incomparable results.
+Currently, we'd like to recommend running this workload with only one tier enabled.